theunitedeffort/ueo-watch/README.md

 # ueo-watch
 This repository contains configuration files to set up URL watching jobs relevant to UEO.
 There are also a few convenience scripts for maintaining the system.
 Sets of jobs are organized into folders within this project.
-At the moment there is a set of housing jobs (`housing` folder) and benefits eligibility jobs (`eligibility` folder).
+At the moment there is a set of housing jobs (`housing` folder), benefits eligibility jobs (`eligibility` folder), and automated affordable housing search jobs (`autohouse` folder).

-# Environment Setup
+# Setup
 These configuration files were written to be used on a Google Compute Engine instance running Linux (Debian Buster).
 The instructions below are meant to replicate the environment as it currently exists for production runs.

 ## Prerequisites